web-stuff-98/go-react-vid-streams/README.md

 #### Todos:

-- A live feed for all streams available on the homepage using WebRTC
 - Add a timestamp to the video streams
 - Make the UI look good
 - Command line interface for starting up the server with a custom password and assigning the environment variables